Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Related Work

 \subsection{Trauma-informed Design}

 Trauma-informed design frameworks \cite{chen_trauma-informed_2022,Scott2023} highlight how social media affordances—such as algorithmic recommendation and comment sorting \cite{parchoma_contested_2014}—and governance practices like moderation \cite{Jhaveretal2018} can support vulnerable populations.
 Three core principles guide this work: peer support, user choice, and safety, all underpinned by transparency and trust \cite{Bellini2023,dym_fiesler_2020}.
+Adhering to these principles fosters identity reconstruction and psychological resilience through safe environments for trauma recovery and emotional validation \cite{Ammari2024,Randazzo2025}.